lauraa0055/lauraa0055.github.io/Readme.md

 I will try implementing a card from the bootstrap website to make a more visually appealing todo list.

+#### **What I Have to Edit and Work On**

+**"Add Items":**

+Will Change the description area to a few buttons:

+1. Add description

+2. Add Link (singular link for now)

+3. Add Alarm/Date in which the task is due

+**To the title of the task:**

+1. Will add a star to the right to signify importance

+	a. the user can click on it and it will get filled

+		a. filled = important task

+		b. unfilled = not important task

+2. Add a change of color option to the left of the of the star

+**At the bottom:**
+- Will add a button "X" which deletes the task

+*later*

+- Will make a edit button that will bring a pop up window which then allows the user to change the color, time, etc. more conviniently instead of having everything cluttered onto the box

+- When the checkbox is ticked, the task is blurred out and put to the bottom of the list

+	- The user will still be able to uncheck the task, they just have to scroll down

+*later later*

+- Have a button at the top allowing the user to check on previous ticked off tasks so that they won't take up space at the bottom

+	- User will be allowed to uncheck the task in that window

 ### Resources (so far):